vishnus1224/RotaryDialerView/README.md

 -Allow bitmap to be specified for the center of the dialer.
 -Allow bitmap to be specified for the dialer number.
 -Allow bitmap to be specified for the finger stopper.
 -Reset dialer when user tries to use multiple fingers to dial a number.
+-Find a better icon for the finger stopper.